solid-contrib/information/weekly-updates/next.md

 Conversations with an unknown panel:
 *

+Solid Panels are groups of individuals focused on a specific problem or domain relevant to Solid, with an aim to propose changes to the Solid Specification, Solid Roadmap, and/or Supporting Documentation.
+Anyone may join a panel or suggest a new panel by [submitting a pull request](https://github.com/solid/culture/blob/master/panels.md).

 ### Panel Proposals for Editorial Review
-Anyone may propose improvements by submitting proposals for the Solid Specification, Solid Roadmap, or Supporting Documentation.
-Submitted proposals are reviewed through an [editorial process](https://github.com/solid/culture#reviewing-proposals) before they are accepted.

 Below are a list of proposals that are ready for editorial review.
 If you are part of a panel and want to add a proposal for editorial review submit a pull request to add them to the list below.